VirgilSecurity/virgil-sdk-net/docs/get-started/encrypted-storage.md

 ## <a name="head1"></a> Set Up Server

 Your server should be able to authorize your users, store Application's Virgil Key and use Virgil SDK for cryptographic operations or for some requests to Virgil Services.
-You can configure your server using the [Setup Guide](/docs/guides/configuration/server.md).
+You can configure your server using the [Setup Guide](/docs/guides/configuration/server-configuration.md).

 ## <a name="head2"></a> Set Up Clients

-Set up the client-side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their Virgil Cards to the server.
-Configure the client-side using the [Setup Guide](/docs/guides/configuration/client.md).
+Set up the client side to provide your users with an access token after their registration at your Application Server to authenticate them for further operations and transmit their Virgil Cards to the server.
+Configure the client side using the [Setup Guide](/docs/guides/configuration/client.md).

 ## <a name="head3"></a> Register Users